rebem/layers-loader/README.md

 ### `layers`

 Array of layer configs.
-If some layers already have a config, you can just import it.
+If some layers already have config, you can just import it.

 ### `include`

-Array of paths where you want to use components from the layers (with `#`-imports/requires).
-For example it can be files outside your app component folder or in a unit-tests folder.
+Array of paths where you want to use components from the layers (with `#`-imports).
+For example, files outside your app component folder or in a unit-tests folder.

 ### `exportFactory`

 default: `true`

-By default when you use `#`-imports, all components are exporting wrapped with React factories (`React.createFactory(...)`), but you can disable it by setting this option `false`.
+By default when you use `#`-imports, all components are exporting wrapped with React factories (`React.createFactory(...)`), but you can disable it by setting this option to `false`.

 However if you chose to leave it as `true`, for example if you use reBEM without jsx, you may encounter with a situation when you need class in unit-tests.
 In this case you can use `?class` option: